Interview – Tina Romero

 Tina Romero – I love being on a movie set.
 It actually feels homey to me… I was so young when I heard my first “rolling bell”… now it’s one of my favorite sounds in the world.
 The energy on my dad’s sets was always familial and fun, but people were also there to work hard.

-I had a small speaking role in the beginning of The Dark Half (1993) – I was eight.
+I had a small speaking role at the beginning of The Dark Half (1993) – I was eight.
 In the scene, I’m walking to the school bus with young Thad Beaumont, who doesn’t know yet that he has this unborn evil twin in his brain.
 He collapses and I run to get help from the bus driver.
-I was so sick on the day we shotlike vomiting into a ditch on the side of the road sick.
+I was so sick on the day we shotlike vomiting into a ditch on the side of the road, sick.
 My mom took me aside and said, “Tina, there are 20 kids on that school bus who would kill for this role, you have to pull it together and deliver.”
 (Laughs) Needless to say, I did it… and learned how the show must always go on.

 Sure I saw some twisted shit: severed torsos, bloody bullet squibs, a soundstage lined with hundreds of caged sparrows… but I never felt scared by any of it.
 Probably because I was with my Dad, and he acted so normal about it all.
 Often even giggled about it.